integreat-io/integreat/README.md

 In the example above, the source is inferred from the payload `type` property.
 Override this by supplying the id of a source as a `source` property.

+The endpoint may also be overridden by providing an `endpoint` id in the `payload`.

 #### `GET_ONE`
 Gets one item from a source, using the `getOne` endpoint.
 Returned in the `data` property is a mapped object, in [Integreat's data format](#the-data-format).